2389-research/firestore-schema/README.md

 A robust tool for exploring and documenting Firestore database schemas.

+When we are using codegen tools to interface with firestore, it is often nice to have a dump of the schema to pass into the context.

 ## Features

 - Auto-detects schema from existing documents
 - Rich markdown output with type information
 - Support for all Firestore data types
 - Customizable exploration depth and document sampling
 - Error handling and logging
 - Export options (markdown, JSON)